Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 - Great party hostels in Prague…?

-Well, so far we’ve highlighted that Mosaic Hostel and Hostel One Prague make for a good party hostel.
+Well, so far we’ve highlighted that Onefam Home by Hostel One makes for a good social hostel.
+It can also be party-ish!

-But The Madhouse Prague really stands out as the best hostel in Prague for partying.
+The Madhouse Prague really stands out as a great Prague party hostel.

 With a maximum of 40 guests, this hostel is more like a big house share full of people looking for a good time.